Do Cats Get Urinary Blockage More Often in the Fall?

-What Is a Feline Urethral Obstruction?
+What Is Feline Urethral Obstruction?

-A feline urethral obstruction happens when small stones and protein-rich material are formed that literally block the flow of urine from the bladder through the urethra, preventing the cat from urinating.
+Feline urethral obstruction happens when small stones and protein-rich material are formed that literally block the flow of urine from the bladder through the urethra, preventing the cat from urinating.

 Why Are Urinary Obstructions More Common During the Fall?

 The theory is that cats typically drink more water during the hot summer months.
 As the staggering summer heat eases up and the seasons quickly shift to cooler fall temperatures, cats are likely to consume less water.
-As the cat drinks less, the urine becomes more concentrated and the likelihood of an accumulation of “debris” occurs which is more likely to cause a plug.
+As the cat drinks less, the urine becomes more concentrated and the likelihood of an accumulation of “debris” occurs, which is more likely to cause a plug.

-What Animals Can Experience a Urinary Blockage?
+What Animals Experience Urinary Blockages?

 Although any animal is susceptible to a urethral obstruction, male cats are at greater risk for feline urethral obstruction than female cats because their urethras are narrow and long, making them easier to plug.
 However, female cats can also “block.”
 If your female cat has symptoms of a urinary blockage, please see your vet immediately.